SCHOLARSHIP PAYMENT INFORMATION

 i already have the zelle app, what should i do now so i can continue using zelle?

-Just start using Zelle in your banking app!
+Please start using Zelle within your banking app!
 Access Zelle in your banking app to get started.
 Once you’re enrolled with Zelle through your bank or credit union, you should be able to see your Zelle transaction history in your banking app.
 In the meantime, you’ll able to see your Zelle payment and transaction history by checking your bank statements.

 Pro-tip: Lots of banks and credit unions offer Zelle under the “Transfers” section in their banking app.
-So try searching for a section in your banking app labeled “Transfers,” or ask your financial institution if you need help finding Zelle in your banking app.
+Try searching for a section in your banking app labeled “Transfers,” or ask your financial institution if you need help finding Zelle in your banking app.

 i already have the zelle app, what happens if i don’t do anything?